-Regarding the results of the choice experiment across species, cattle farmers were the least positive toward the inclusion of HS as a breeding objective (p-value < 0.01); 42%, 21% and 19% of cattle, goat and sheep farmers respectively chose the current breeding goal (status-quo), i.e., therefore they would not be willing to select for HT (Figure 9).
+Regarding the results of the choice experiment across species, cattle farmers were the least positive toward the inclusion of HS as a breeding objective (P < 0.01); 42%, 21%, and 19% of cattle, goat, and sheep farmers, respectively, chose the current breeding goal (status quo); therefore they would not be willing to select for HT (Figure 9).
 The remainder mostly favored a moderate level of breeding emphasis on HT.

 Table 3 shows the results of the best regression model using a probit function as the link function.
-We found that the lower the level of milk production and the higher the farmer's perceived impact of HS on animal and farm performance, as well as the more positive their attitude toward breeding tools, the higher was their willingness to select for HT.
-In addition, the lower the farmer's trust in the livestock farmer association and farming magazines vs. ecologists and animalists, the higher the willingness to select for HT.
-Finally, the species also modulated the results of the choice experiment; sheep and goat farmers were more likely to select for HT animals than cattle farmers.
-Farmer profile, farm characteristics (except for production level), perceived severity of climate change, perceived past changes in HS, and expected future changes, did not show significant effects on willingness to select for HT.
+We found that a higher willingness to select for HT was associated with a lower level of milk production, a higher perceived impact of HS on animal and farm performance, and a more positive attitude toward breeding tools.
+In addition, we found that a higher willingness to select for HT was associated with lower farmer trust in the livestock farmer association and farming magazines versus ecologists and animalists.
+Finally, the species also modulated the results of the choice experiment; sheep and goat farmers were more likely to select for

+HT animals than cattle farmers.
+Farmer profile, farm characteristics (except for production level), perceived severity of climate change, perceived past changes in HS, and expected future changes all did not show significant effects on willingness to select for HT.